Can cats eat rice safely, whether as a major part of their diet or just as a treat?

 Rice often gets a bad rap when it comes to cat food, mainly because it sometimes is misused as a filler.

 But in moderation, cooked rice will not harm your kitty.
-But it won’t help her either.
+But it won’t necessarily help him, either.

 - Bennett, N., et al, Comparison of a low carbohydrate–low fiber diet and a moderate carbohydrate–high fiber diet in the management of feline diabetes mellitus, Journal of Feline Medicine & Surgery, 2006